walrus-chanul-dandeniya/chiral-network/docs/reputation.md

-# IMPORTANT: This document needs full revision.
-We don't yet have a reputation system design, which should be a high-priority item.

 # Reputation System

 > **Status:** MVP design for transaction-backed reputation.
 Uptime, storage, and relay metrics will ship later as extensions once out-of-band evidence is available.